COVID-19 (coronavirus) and cardiac health

 The virus may spread from person to person within 6 feet of one another if someone with the virus sneezes or coughs.
 Protective steps include:

-While risk is high undertake social distancing (2m) or consider use of a face mask if social distancing is not possible.
+• While risk is high undertake social distancing (2m) and use a face mask.

 2. Keep Up Healthy Habits